 From Durrës: Wine tasting and history tour in Berat

-Though the scars of Sarajevo’s past as a city under siege are still evident – in the remnants of mortar shell explosions, filled with red resin to form “Sarajevo Roses” and in the museums documenting the horrors of Sniper Alley - – today’s city buzzes with life.
+Though the scars of Sarajevo’s past as a city under siege are still evident.
+There are remnants of mortar shell explosions, filled with red resin to form “Sarajevo Roses”, and the museums document the horrors of Sniper Alley.
+Today, the city buzzes with life and is one of the cheapest countries in Europe.
 If you don't want to miss any of the key historic sites, book ahead and join a guided tour.

-One of the most welcoming capitals in Europe, its central district of Baščaršija is a delight to wander through, browsing in the Ottoman-era bazaar or lingering over a Bosnian coffee, while the after-hours scene is quirky and cool, with tucked-away drinking holes and an ever-evolving club scene.
+One of the most welcoming capitals in Europe, its central district of Baščaršija is a delight to wander through.
+Browse in the Ottoman-era bazaar or linger over a Bosnian coffee.
+The after-hours scene is quirky and cool, with tucked-away drinking holes and an ever-evolving club scene.